DO-Ui/jsab-assist/README.md

 It should work right out of the box after installing the correct packages

 If you want to improve the script simply add more places to scan around the player

+The player position should be inside the array "scanpoint"